JamesTheBard/sca/README.md

 # Installation

 The easiest way is to just grab the Docker image (`jamesthebard/sca:latest`), configure it, and then let it do work.
+For more information: [https://hub.docker.com/r/jamesthebard/sca/tags].

 Unfortunately, the app currently does require that you add people, groups, and SSH keys via API calls, but development is in the works to add some CLI utilities to make things a lot easier.